Robert Skoglund: Career

-Personal life
+Personal life and death

 After serving in the Coast Guard stationed in Rockland in the 1960s, Skoglund met his first wife, Anne Galey, in Tenants Harbor.
 The two taught school together.
 Their marriage ended when Galey took a job with Down East Magazine and never came back.
 "When she did not return after three months," says Skoglund, "I figured the marriage was over."
-Skoglund married his second wife Marsha van Zandbergen, who he refers to as the “almost perfect woman” on his radio program and in syndicated news columns, at the age of 54 on Saturday, June 22, 1991.
-Together they run a seasonal bed and breakfast in St. George, Maine.
-An avid farmer, Skoglund sells home grown vegetables from his front yard, called the "Center of the Universe", which dons a 16-foot monolith topped with a trumpeting monkey.
+Skoglund married his second wife Marsha van Zandbergen, who he referred to as the "almost perfect woman" on his radio program and in syndicated news columns, at the age of 55 on Saturday, June 22, 1991.
+Together they ran a seasonal bed and breakfast in St. George, Maine.
+An avid farmer, Skoglund sold home grown vegetables from his front yard, called the "Center of the Universe", which dons a 16-foot monolith topped with a trumpeting monkey.

-An advocate for solar power, Skoglund introduced the first electric car charging station in St. George, Maine in 2019.
+An advocate for solar power, Skoglund introduced the first electric car charging station in St. George, Maine, in 2019.
+He died on November 30, 2024, at the age of 88.